IBM-Bluemix-Docs/voice-agent/about.md

 ## Supported protocols
 {: #supported-protocols}

-* **SIP:** The voice agent supports connecting to Watson as if it were a SIP endpoint via a SIP trunk, from an enterprise session border controller (SBC), or from a multipoint control unit (MCU).
+* **SIP:** The agent supports connecting to Watson as if it were a SIP endpoint via a SIP trunk, from an enterprise session border controller (SBC), or from a multipoint control unit (MCU).
 * **RTP:** The Real-time Transport Protocol (RTP) is supported for audio media streams.
-* **G.711:** The voice agent supports U-law and A-law G.711 audio.
+* **G.711:** The agent supports U-law and A-law G.711 audio.
 Other audio protocols, such as G.723 or G.729, are not currently supported.